marizala/postman-ci/README.md

 - Node.js
 - Newman

+## Postman Workspace
+For more details about the Postman workspace and its collections you may visit: <br /> https://www.postman.com/automation-playground

 ## Installation
 1. Download and install [Node.js](https://nodejs.org/en/download/current).
 2. To install Newman, open the terminal and run this command `npm install -g newman`.